Unthrottled/ultra-marathon/content/accomplishments/theperfecttheme.md

 ![One of life's greatest treasures: Anime Girls](../images/one_of_lifes_greatest_treasures.jpg)

 Anything else would just be covering up this fact.
-I attribute most of my technical prowess, because of _anime girls_.
+I attribute most of my technical prowess to _anime girls_.

 For starters, I am not the kind of person that always has the "next hot idea".
 I have difficulty creating from a blank slate.
 I am more of a give me a problem, I will find a way to bridge the gap.
 Needless to say, when I came up with the